Efraín González Luna: Founding the PAN

-On 30 October 1940, the PAN held a constituent assembly to protocolize and register the party in Jalisco.
-González Luna became the first president of the PAN's Jalisco Regional Committee, serving from 1940 to 1951.
+Early elections

 The PAN was formed shortly before the 1940 elections.
 The party debated whether to present a presidential candidate.
-They ultimately did not, instead endorsing the opposition candidate Juan Andreu Almazán, who lost to Manuel Ávila Camacho of the incumbent Institutional Revolutionary Party (Partido Revolucionario Institucional), or PRI.
+They ultimately did not, instead endorsing the opposition candidate Juan Andreu Almazán, who lost to Manuel Ávila Camacho of the incumbent PRI.
 In 1943, the PAN ran their own candidates for the first time.
 They presented 21 candidates for federal deputies, with them garnering 25,000 votes across the country.
 González Luna was the PAN's candidate for Jalisco's third electoral district.

 For the 1946 elections, the PAN again contemplated running a presidential candidate.
 At the party's convention, González Luna proposed Luis Cabrera as a "unity candidate" who could appeal to more than just PAN members.
 Cabrera, who did not have strong support from the party, declined.
 The PAN then abandoned presidential ambitions for that year, again endorsing an opposition candidate, Ezequiel Padilla Peñaloza.
 The PAN did run candidates for the Chamber of Deputies and the Senate.
 They received 51,312 votes, or 2.18% of the total vote.
 González Luna ran for the same seat that he had sought three years earlier.
 This time, he attracted a larger vote, but the government did not recognize his victory.
+The PRI's Miguel Alemán Valdés defeated Padilla.